kurtekat/shaiya-episode-6/sdev/README.md

 ## Warehouse Items

 I received several reports over the course of this project about missing warehouse items.
 I just want to provide evidence that I believe will absolve me of this shit.
+I will also provide a solution to the underlying issue.

 ### Research